borgbackup/borg/docs/usage.rst

 While you can set misc. log levels, do not expect that every command will give different output on different log levels - it's just a possibility.

+..warning:: While some options (like --stats or --list) will emit more informational messages, you have to use INFO (or lower) log level to make them show up in log output.
+Use `-v` or a logging configuration.

 Return codes
 ~~~~~~~~~~~~